stadium-software/validations-cheatsheet/README.md

 ```

 ## Copy-and-Paste Expressions
-Here are some regular expressions you can copy & paste into your applications
+Some regular expressions you can copy & paste into your applications

 ### IsEmail
 Required